BiG-CZ/bigcz_wshp2017/README.md

 ## "tutorial content"

-Jupyter notebooks, data files used in tutorials, other code, etc, will be hosted on the repo https://github.com/BiG-CZ/wshp2017_tutorial_content. "a repo that has the initial environment that each user will have within their jupyterhub environment"
+Jupyter notebooks, data files used in tutorials, other code, etc, will be hosted on the repo https://github.com/BiG-CZ/wshp2017_tutorial_content, "a repo that has the initial environment that each user will have within their jupyterhub environment".
+See the issues created on that repo for info on where we're at vis a vis JupyterHub and tutorial contents, problems we're addressing, etc

 ## JupyterHub test setup